These features and Databricks platform improvements were released in November 2022.

 November 8-14, 2022

 When you click the Search field in the top bar of your Databricks workspace, your recent files, notebooks, queries, alerts, and dashboards are now listed under Recents, sorted by the last opened date.
 Recent objects in the list are filtered to match your search criteria.
-For more information, see Access the search dialog.
+For more information, see Advanced search.

 November 8, 2022

-You can now use the upload data UI to load up to 10 files into a Delta table simultaneously.
-See Upload data to Databricks.
+You can now use the Create or modify table from file upload page to load up to 10 files into a Delta table simultaneously.
+See Create or modify a table using file upload.

 November 8, 2022

-You can now use the upload data UI to create or overwrite managed Delta tables.
-See Upload data to Databricks.
+You can now use the Create or modify table from file upload page to create or overwrite managed Delta tables.
+See Create or modify a table using file upload.